The Tools Needed To Be A Logo Designer

-As an extra optional item, I’d also recommend a separate coloured pencil of some kind, such as blue or red, which can be used to highlight the best ideas from your sketchbook before proceeding digitising them.
+As an extra optional item, I’d also recommend a separate coloured pencil of some kind, such as blue or red, which is usually use to highlight the best ideas from your sketchbook before proceeding digitising them.

 Sketchbooks (or a piece of paper)

 Although the final results will be developed on a computer, paper is where everything happens.
-It’s where you can brainstorm and develop ideas before finalising the design on a computer.
+It’s where you can brainstorm and develop ideas before finalizing the design on a computer.

-I also recommend having a separate pocket sized sketchbook, which you can keep with you when out and about or by your bedside.
-There’s been so many times when I’ve come across a great idea when driving, going for a walk, or just before sleeping… great ideas can come at any point and can so easily drift away, so having something to hand to document the ideas as they come along is a must!
+I also recommend having a separate pocket sized sketchbook.
+You can keep it with you when out and about or by your bedside.
+There’s been so many times when I’ve come across a great idea when driving, going for a walk, or just before sleeping.
+Great ideas can come at any point and can so easily drift away, so having something to hand to document the ideas as they come along is a must!

 My personal preference is a blank sketchpad rather than those with a grid.
 The reason for this is because I don’t want my ideas to be restricted by a grid – ideas should be just that – ideas, and ideas should have no limits.
 You can refine and perfect them with a grid once working on a computer.